timjstewart/flint/README.md

 # Examples

+See `example.py` for an example of a script that will fail and exit with 1.

-See example.py for an example.
+See `example_success.py` for an example of a script that will succeed and exit with 0.

 # Functions